multiversx/mx-sdk-rust-contract-builder/README.md

 ## Build contract using the wrapper

-If you are using a Mac with ARM64, we _recommend_ setting this variable beforehand (contract builds will be slower, but this eliminates the risk of not being able to reproduce the build on Linux):
+If you are using a Mac with ARM64, we _recommend_ setting the following variable beforehand (contract builds will be slower, but this eliminates the risk of not being able to reproduce the build on Linux):

 ```
 export DOCKER_DEFAULT_PLATFORM=linux/amd64